Question: "What was the Scopes Monkey Trial?"Recommended Resource:

 Tennessee’s Butler Act, a law passed in March 1925, prohibited teachers in state-funded schools from teaching human evolution.
 In July 1925, John T. Scopes was accused of doing just that.
 The American Civil Liberties Union arranged for an agnostic lawyer, Clarence Darrow, to represent Scopes in the upcoming “Monkey Trial.”
 William Jennings Bryan, three-time Presidential candidate and Presbyterian, agreed to represent the state of Tennessee.
 The lines were drawn, the public’s attention was engaged, and a media circus began.

 After Scopes was found guilty, several states tried to pass laws similar to the Butler Act but failed.
 For a while, it seemed that a majority of the nation was holding on to anti-evolution laws.
 In actuality, the concept of evolution was still taught in schools, even if the exact terminology was not used.
-It would take several decades to see the full effects that the Scopes Monkey Trial had on the nation and on the creation versus evolution debate.
+It would take several decades to see the full effects that the Scopes Monkey Trial had on the nation and on the creation-versus-evolution debate.
+Popular culture, not law, was the main driver of this change.

 What was the Scopes Monkey Trial?